 Got Something to Say?
 Raise Your Hand.

 This might sound like something from school, but raising your hand to speak is the most polite way to join the conversation.
-There is a ‘Raise Hand’ icon usually at the bottom of the Participants panel.
+There is a ‘Raise Hand’ located under the ‘Reactions’ button.

 An experienced host (like those in WT360) will see your raised hand and come to you at an appropriate time.
 When invited to by the host, unmute your microphone to speak and then mute it again when you’ve finished.
 If you are using a computer (rather than a mobile device), you can use the Space Bar like a walkie-talkie – Press it to speak, release to mute.